OisikaJana/A-application-chat-by-java/README.md

 # How to Run the Application:
 1. Run the Server: First, start the server.
 The server will wait for a client to connect.
     Compile and run the server code (ChatServer.java).
+2. Run the Client: After the server is running, start the client.
+The client will connect to the server and the chat can begin.
+    Compile and run the client code (ChatClient.java).